 RPO and RTO are two of the most important metrics of a DR plan but there are some major differences :

-“One in three company worldwide haw already experience a unplanned incident, also called “black swan”.
+“One in three company worldwide have already experienced an unplanned incident, also called “black swan”.
 The consequences are often devastating for businesses (…).
-It is unrealistic to think that because your data are in the cloud, they are sheltered from disasters.
+It is unrealistic to think that because your data is in the cloud, it is immune from disaster.
 The cloud remains a set of physical machines where anything can happen.
-That’s why the implementation of a Dr plan is under the company’s responsibility, nor the cloud provider.
-Only the execution of the Dr plan can be shared between the provider and the client.”
+That’s why the implementation of a DR plan is under the company’s responsibility, not the cloud provider.
+Only the execution of the DRP can be shared between the cloud provider and the client.”

 Emergencies are by nature rare and stressful moments, we need a clear set of processes to avert or attenuate the impact of disaster.
 Even on terra firma, things can go seriously wrong.
 Take the example of the total or even partial loss of a company IT infrastructure.
 IT may not put lives at risk, but the survival of the organization is indisputably at stake.

-Here are the different steps of a successful disaster recovery plan :
+Here are the different steps of a successful DRP: